 Turmeric is a staple in many curry recipes, but did you know it can act as a joint supplement?

 Turmeric contains anti-inflammatory molecules called curcumin.
 This can prevent chronic inflammation in knee arthritis or runners’ joint pain.
-Turmeric is particularly beneficial in treating acute joint pain.
+Turmeric is particularly beneficial in treating acute pain.
+It has also been known to promote post-workout recovery, reducing muscle soreness.

 Recommended dose: 4 grams per day.
 Supplements are better than powder to reap the full benefits as they contain a 95% concentration of curcumin.